Morgenrot (film)

-Released three days after Adolf Hitler became Reichskanzler, it was the first film to have its screening in Nazi Germany.
+Released three days after Adolf Hitler became Chancellor, it was the first film to have its screening in Nazi Germany.
 It became a symbol of the new times touted by the Nazi regime.
-The title (literally "morning-red") is the German term for the reddish coloring of the east sky about a half-hour before the sunrise.
+The title (literally "morning-red") is the German term for the reddish coloring of the eastern sky in advance of sunrise.
 Dawn was the U.S. title.
 It was filmed in Kiel, Schleswig-Holstein, the first German submarine movie made after World War I.